MarvinSilcGit/Learning/Power BI/Microsoft Power Bi Dashboards: Step by Step/README.md

   #### Based on these points, decide whether the finance company should select the Power BI Pro version or the Premium package.

+  #### Resposta: Devido à grande quantidade de volume de dados, da necessidade de atualizações constantes dos registros dentro do banco de dados, do controle de acesso aos painéis digitais e demanda para o alto desempenho, essa organização deve selecionar o pacote Power BI premium.
+Com esse pacote, ela será capaz de ter sua demandas minimanente atendidas sem necessidade de adaptaçãoes indesejadas em vistas de reduzir custos no curto prazo ao escolher o pacote Power BI Pro.

+  #### Answer: Due to the large amount of data, the need of continuous updates in the database, the handling of dashboards by multiple and different users, the demand for high-perfomance system, this company should select the premium package.
+Thereby, it will be able to perform its daily tasks without major hassles, with no need to downgrade the service in order to save a buck by selecting the pro package.

   <br>

   ### Practice questions